mannyb325/copilot/README.md

 1. on the next line type "class"
 1. tab
     > copilot will essentially use all the workspace context, including code we've already written in this file, to determine how to generate new code. notice how copilot automatically added a tostring method (following a pattern it recognized from above) and it utilizes the distance method we defined automatically.

+## new / complex code

+1. open server.rs
+1. ask copilot chat what this file is doing
+1. ask copilot chat it if there are any ways we can improve the code
+1. ask chat how to implement thread pools and accept changes

+## from direction to development

 ## .github/workflows/main.yml
 > Copilot works on more than just traditional code.
 Even with operational tasks and files, Copilot can help.